paypal/paypalhttp_ruby/README.md

-## Braintree HttpClient
+## Paypal HttpClient

-BraintreeHttp is a generic HTTP Client.
+PaypasHttp is a generic HTTP Client.

-In it's simplest form, an [`HttpClient`](./lib/braintreehttp/http_client.rb) exposes an `#execute` method which takes an HTTP request, executes it against the domain described in an `Environment`, and returns an HTTP response.
+In it's simplest form, an [`HttpClient`](./lib/paypalhttp/http_client.rb) exposes an `#execute` method which takes an HTTP request, executes it against the domain described in an `Environment`, and returns an HTTP response.

 ### Environment

-An [`Environment`](./lib/braintreehttp/environment.rb) describes a domain that hosts a REST API, against which an `HttpClient` will make requests. `Environment` is a simple class that contains one property, `base_url`.
+An [`Environment`](./lib/paypalhttp/environment.rb) describes a domain that hosts a REST API, against which an `HttpClient` will make requests. `Environment` is a simple class that contains one property, `base_url`.

 ```ruby
 env = Environment.new('https://example.com')